St Monica Choir: History

 The choir was founded in 1964 by Sr Beniamina Portelli.
 For over 20 years, it collaborated with other entities, exchanging visits with foreign choirs and travelling to European countries.
 The choir presented concerts at the Liverpool Philharmonic Theatre, the Vatican City, St. Stephen's Cathedral in Vienna, Esztergom Cathedral in Hungary and St Mary's Cathedral in Edinburgh, as well as televised and radio recordings for renowned media stations such as the BBC and the ARD.
 Its collaboration with foreign choirs included the Knox Academy Choir from Scotland and the Beethoven Society of Australia.
 With the latter, the St Monica Choir presented a production of Beethoven's 9th Symphony with Orkestra Nazzjonali under the baton of Dr Steve Watson at the Teatru Manoel in May 1999.
 The St Monica Choir was also commissioned to premiere local compositions, such as Stabat Mater by prolific Maltese composer Carmelo Pace together with Orkestra Nazzjonali (the national orchestra) and Mro Michael Laus.
 Early 2007 saw yet another collaboration come to fruition, this time together with Vocalise, when, for the first time in Malta, Johann Sebastian Bach's Christmas Oratorio Parts I, II & III were performed at St John's Co-Cathedral under the direction of international conductor and musicologist Hans Jürgen Nagel.

 In November 1999, the St Monica Choir became the first Maltese choir to win the Malta International Choir Festival.
 Delegated to represent Malta during the first edition of the choral Olympics held in Linz, Austria in 2000, the choir was awarded bronze from amongst over twenty participants in the mixed choirs’ category.

 In 2002, the choir was invited to make a guest appearance during a choral festival at the Dorog House of Culture in Hungary.
-Two years later, the choir was once again invited to participate in the “XIII Festival de Musica en Navidad” organized by the Cultural Department of Madrid.
+Two years later, the choir was once again invited to participate in the "XIII Festival de Musica en Navidad" organized by the Cultural Department of Madrid.
 The St Monica Choir, the only foreign choir invited to participate, held its concert at the Sagrada Familia church in Madrid.

 In 2004, to commemorate the 40th Anniversary of its foundation, the choir launched a comprehensive website and a documentary on DVD encompassing forty years of existence and achievements.
-The choir's own productions of its Easter and Christmas concerts helped raise funds for various religious missions.
-In 2006, the St Monica Choir performed a concert in Haddington, Scotland to help raise funds for the local church there.
+The choir's Easter and Christmas concerts were used to raise funds for religious missions.
+In 2006, the St Monica Choir performed a concert in Haddington, Scotland to raise funds for the local church.

-The choir was an affiliated member of Förderverein Interkultur, organizers of the Choir Olympics and other Musica Mundi concerts worldwide.
+The choir was an affiliated member of Förderverein Interkultur, organizers of the Choir Olympics and other Musica Mundi concerts.

-The Augustinian sisters were unable to continue with their commitments towards the Choir in late 2018, and the choir was disbanded.
-A myriad of the choristers now form part of the St. Monica Vocal Ensemble.
+In late 2018, the Augustinian sisters ceased their involvement with the choir, which led to its disbandment.
+Many former members subsequently joined its successor, the St Monica Vocal Ensemble.